-Perth is a great place to spend your time during your stay in Australia.
-And the good news is that this city is easy to navigate, and transport is fairly inexpensive, that is when it’s not free.
+Perth is a great place to spend your time during your stay in Australia and a great place to kick off some West Coast exploration.
+The good news is that this city is easy to navigate, and transport is fairly inexpensive, that is when it’s not free.

 Throughout the inner city, you’ll find a Bus route and a free CAT bus route, that will happily take you to any of the major attractions within the city.
 This makes getting around very easy and – dare we say – affordable!

 There are train lines that lead to just about every neighborhood in Perth, which makes using this public transport a really great option.
 What makes it even better, is the fact that two of these lines are free.
 These would be the ones that lead to the inner city, and the Fremantle line.